-Maximum annual allocation from (a specific source) shall not exceed (the recommended maximum annual allocation by source) MG ( GPD or MGD).

-Maximum monthly allocation from (a specific source) shall not exceed (recommended maximum monthly allocation by source) MG ( GPD or MGD).

-Maximum daily allocation from (a specific source) shall not exceed (the recommended maximum daily allocation by source).

-These allocations represent the amount of water required to meet the water demands as a result of rainfall deficit during a drought with the probability of recurring one year in ten.
+D. Source classification is: (source classification) E. Allocation: Total annual allocation is (recommended actual allocation) MG (GPD or MGD).
+Total maximum monthly allocation is (recommended maximum monthly allocation) MG.
+Allocation from a specific source (aquifer, facility, or facility group): Maximum annual allocation from (a specific source) shall not exceed (the recommended maximum annual allocation by source) MG (GPD or MGD) Maximum monthly allocation from (a specific source) shall not exceed (recommended maximum monthly allocation by source) MG (GPD or MGD) These allocations represent the amount of water required to meet the water demands as a result of rainfall deficit during a drought with the probability of recurring one year in ten.
 The Permittee shall not exceed these allocations in hydrologic conditions less than a 1-in-10 year drought event.
 Compliance with the annual allocation is based on the quantity withdrawn over a 12-month time period.
 Compliance with the maximum monthly allocation is based on the greatest quantity withdrawn in any single month.
 The annual allocation expressed in GPD or MGD is for informational purposes only.

-If the rainfall deficit is more severe than that expected to recur once every ten years, the withdrawals shall not exceed that amount necessary to continue to meet the reasonable-beneficial demands under such conditions, provided no harm to the water resources occur and:

-1. All other conditions of the permit are met; and
+If the rainfall deficit is more severe than that expected to recur once every ten years, the withdrawals shall not exceed that amount necessary to continue to meet the reasonable-beneficial demands under such conditions, provided no harm to the water resources occur and: 1.
+All other conditions of the permit are met; and 2.
+The withdrawal is otherwise consistent with applicable declared Water group)

+F. Withdrawal facilities:

-- 2. The withdrawal is otherwise consistent with applicable declared Water Shortage Orders in effect pursuant to Chapter 40E-21, F.A.C. - 3.
-Allocation from a specific source (aquifer, water body, facility or facility group) - F. Withdrawal facilities are: - G. The Permittee shall submit all data as required by the implementation schedule for each of the limiting conditions to: SFWMD at www.sfwmd.gov/ePermtting, or the Regulatory Support Bureau, MSC 9611, P.O.
-Box 24680, West Palm Beach, FL 33416-4680. - H. The Permittee must submit the appropriate application form incorporated by reference in Rule 40E-2.101, F.A.C., to the District prior to the permit expiration date in order to continue the use of water. - I. The Permittee shall implement the following wellfield operating plan: - J. This permit supersedes and/or cancels the following water use permit(s): - K. This is an existing project.
+G. The Permittee shall submit all data as required by the implementation schedule for each of the permit limiting conditions to: SFWMD at www.sfwmd.gov/ePermtting, or the Regulatory Support Bureau, MSC 9611, P.O.
+Box 24680, West Palm Beach, FL 33416-4680.

+Shortage Orders in effect pursuant to Chapter 40E-21, F.A.C.

+Allocation from a specific source (aquifer, water body, facility or facility

+- H. The Permittee must submit the appropriate application form incorporated by reference in Rule 40E-2.101, F.A.C., to the District prior to the permit expiration date in order to continue the use of water. - I. The Permittee shall implement the following operating plan: - J. This permit supersedes and/or cancels the following water use permit(s): - K. This is an existing project.
 An Environmental Resource or surface water management permit will be required prior to any change in land use or modification of the drainage system.